lxmrc/lxmrc.github.io/_posts/2020-11-26-self-hosting-everything.md

 ## Self-hosting a GitLab instance and CI runner

 ![](/assets/rube-goldberg.png)
 <div	 class="caption">Real diagram of a CI pipeline.</div>

 I won't go over continuous integration and delivery (CI/CD) in detail here.
 [Here's a short video on the idea if you're unfamiliar.](https://www.youtube.com/watch?v=scEDHsr3APg)

 Essentially what I wanted was to automate the process of running the test suite and deploying to production after every commit.
-[GitHub Actions](https://github.com/features/actions) is an easy way to do this but as you might've gathered from reading this far, I prefer it when things are hard, so I decided to try running CI on my own server with GitLab.
+[GitHub Actions](https://github.com/features/actions) is an easy way to do this but as I already mentioned, I wanted to make everything hard, so I decided to try running CI on my own server with GitLab.

 Setting up a GitLab instance was pretty painless: [you can just install it as a package on Ubuntu.](https://about.gitlab.com/install/#ubuntu) This will create a self-hosted, self-managed instance of GitLab.
 [To run CI pipelines you need a GitLab Runner](https://docs.gitlab.com/runner/), which has to run on its own separate server.
 I went with Docker for my "executor", the thing the runner uses to run stuff; there are other options but I like Docker.